 The Brownbanded Bamboo Shark originates in the Indo-West Pacific.
-It may be found from Japan to northern Australia and prefers depths of about 85 meters.
-They frequent coral reefs, where they find plentiful prey.
+It may be found from Japan to northern Australia and prefers depths of about 275 feet.
+They frequent coral reefs where they find plentiful prey.

 Colors and Markings

-These impressive cat sharks sport barbels around their noses which are the source of one of their common names: cat shark.
+These impressive cat sharks sport barbels around their noses and these markings are the source of one of their common names: cat shark.
 The barbels are sensory organs that help the fish to navigate.
-The young have the beautiful banded markings, but these fade with maturity, and adults may be grey with black strips, or cream colored with brown stripes; as adults, they may develop brown spots between their less-prominent stripes.
+The young have the beautiful banded markings, but these fade with maturity, and adults may be grey with black strips or cream colored with brown stripes; as adults, they may develop brown spots between their less-prominent stripes.
 They grow to more than 40 inches long when fully grown.

 This species is not reef-safe: it will nip at and eat crustaceans and coral and eat smaller, less aggressive tankmates.
 As a result, it's a good idea to keep your Brownbanded Bamboo Shark in a fish-only aquarium with relatively large, aggressive species that can hold their own with a shark.
 Good tankmates include eels, groupers, snappers, hawks, hogs, rabbits, lions/scorpions, grunts/sweetlips, sharks and rays, larger angelfish, parrots, and tangs/surgeonfishes.
-Triggerfish and pufferfish are not good options to pair with this shark: they will nip at the shark's fins and cause them undue stress.
+Triggerfish and pufferfish are not good options to pair with this shark: they will nip at the sharks' fins and cause them undue stress.

 Brownbanded Bamboo Shark Habitat and Care

 Being a nocturnal, bottom-dwelling species that inhabits deeper waters where little light is present, the Brownbanded Bamboo Shark is light sensitive.
 Typically it stays hidden in an aquarium with bright lights on, and therefore should be provided with an adequately sized cave or light-sheltered space where it can hide.
 Course textures can scratch this shark's belly, which can lead to infection, so it requires a soft sand substrate.
 Poor aquarium water quality and chemistry can be problematic for this species.